two female students standing undernealth flags, green butterfly with words "Migration is Beautiful," a group of international students

 SRJC Protocols and Procedures for Supporting Undocumented Students (Per Senate Bill No. 54, Assembly Bill 21, & SRJC Safe Haven Resolution)

-1. President/Superintendent or designee will ensure the warrant is signed by a judge and contains all other required information.
+• Ensure a warrant is signed by a judge and contains all other required information

 1. Refrain from disclosing personal information concerning students, faculty, and staff, except under specified circumstances;

-2. Notify the office of the president, or his or her designee, as soon as possible if an immigration officer is expected to enter, or has entered, the campus to execute a federal immigration order;
+2. Notify the Office of the President, or her designee, as soon as possible if an immigration officer is expected to enter, or has entered, the campus to execute a federal immigration order;

 3. Notify, as soon as possible, the emergency contact of a student, faculty, or staff person if there is a reason to suspect that the person has been taken into custody as the result of an immigration enforcement action;